syncfusion-content/uwp-docs/uwp/Carousel/Populating-Items.md

 ### Adding items to the control

-Here five `SfCarouselItems` are added as the children of the `UWP Carousel`.
+Here five `SfCarouselItems` are added as the children of the UWP Carousel.

 {% tabs %}